Cosette3737/Project1GroupB/README.md

 Tasks/Steps

+1.Create Proposal:
-1.Create Proposal
+Treatment Device Proposal
-  what questions are we trying to answer?
-  Look at what kind of information do we want to answer?

 What are the different types of Devices?
+Alternative Hypothesis: If    Then
+Null Hypothesis:  If Then
 What are the most common used in total and within each medical specialty.
+Alternative Hypothesis: If    Then
+Null Hypothesis:  If Then

 Has this trend changed over time?
+Alternative Hypothesis: If    Then
+Null Hypothesis:  If Then

 Is there new trends devices in recent years?
 Is the device implantable?
+Alternative Hypothesis: If    Then
+Null Hypothesis:  If Then

 Does it emit radiation, if so what kind?
+Alternative Hypothesis: If    Then
+Null Hypothesis:  If Then

  Does the device use software?
+Alternative Hypothesis: If    Then
+Null Hypothesis:  If Then

  Which devices have the most recalls/flags?
+ Alternative Hypothesis: If    Then
+Null Hypothesis:  If Then

 Is there a timeframe for when devices usually have recalls?
+Alternative Hypothesis: If    Then
+Null Hypothesis:  If Then

-  Does the device have an accessory/ what percencentage of devices have accessories/which specialty has the most accessories?
+Does the device have an accessory/ what percentage of devices have accessories/which specialty has the most accessories?
+Alternative Hypothesis: If    Then
+Null Hypothesis:  If Then

 2.Gather Data
 Gather multiple APIs that have detailed information on Medical Devices.